joebowness/allelic-polycombChIP/PolycombChIP_functions.md

 **calculateCorr**

 This function calculates the correlation coefficent (R) between the distribution patterns of two samples.
-It also takes a blacklsit parameter to discoutn blacklisted regions.
+It also takes a 'blacklist' parameter to discount blacklisted regions from the correlation calculation.

 ```{calculateCorr}
 calculateCorr <- function(table1,table2,blacklist){